The Best Food in Chapel Hill: Restaurants & Much More

 Visiting Chapel Hill

 Depending on when you arrive, structure your day around what types of cuisine you’d like to sample.
 If you can, try to arrive in time for brunch!
 Afterwards, spend some time exploring campus.
-A few can’t-miss highlights on campus include: the Old Well, the symbol of campus and good luck charm for students; the two quads and their historic buildings, some of which date back to the late 1700s; the Pit, the beating heart of campus, where students meet up; the Dean Dome, where the frequent NCAA champion Tar Heel basketball team plays; and Franklin Street, the “Main Street” of Chapel Hill and the perfect place for a sweet or salty snack after you’re done walking around campus.
+A few can’t-miss highlights on campus include the Old Well, the symbol of campus and a good luck charm for students; the two quads and their historic buildings, some of which date back to the late 1700s; the Pit, the beating heart of campus, where students meet up; the Dean Dome, where the frequent NCAA champion Tar Heel basketball team plays; and Franklin Street, the “Main Street” of Chapel Hill and the perfect place for a sweet or salty snack after you’re done walking around campus.

 Chapel Hill is well-worth a day trip if you’re in the Triangle area or driving through on Interstate 40.
 It has a gorgeous campus, particularly when the leaves change in the fall and when the azaleas bloom in the spring, and the Chapel Hill restaurant scene can’t be missed.
-It’s located conveniently in the middle of the state, so consider pairing a visit to the mountains (2 hours’ drive west) or the beach (2 hours’ drive east.)
-The Outer Banks in particular are spectacular for ocean lovers, and there is fantastic skiing and hiking in Boone, Blowing Rock, and other parts of the Appalachian Mountains.

-Read on for your foodie guide to all the best food in Chapel Hill--treats, quick bites, local favorites, and the best restaurants in Chapel Hill--from traditional brunch to Turkish to soul food and Southern fare, and everything in between.
+Read on for your foodie guide to all the best food in Chapel Hill—treats, quick bites, local favorites, and the best restaurants in Chapel Hill—from traditional brunch to Turkish to soul food and Southern fare, and everything in between.

 The can’t miss “Oh Well” when visiting Chapel Hill.